lukexyz/Market-Analysis-Project/README.md

 Luke Woods 2016

 Market analysis web-scraper that downloads vehicle attributes from Autotrader.co.uk and graphs the results.
+A machine learning algorithm is applied to approximate the market value, and market suggestions are returned as the listings which deviate the most from the market value.

-A machine learning algorithm is applied to approximate the market value, and market suggestions are returned as the listings which deviate the most from market value.
+_Packages used: scikit-learn, beautiful-soup, numpy, pandas, seaborn._

 <img align="centre" src="https://raw.githubusercontent.com/lukexyz/Market-Analysis-Project/master/img/promo.png">